 Evidence-based reading and writing (EBRW) section:

 This section of the SAT examination, evaluates your English language skills and gives a score between 200-800.
-It can further be divided into reading and writing sections, while the final score is determined by the combined score of both these sections.
+It can further divided into reading and writing sections, while the final score determined by the combined score of both these sections.

 Passages may be single or paired with informational graphics such as charts or tables.
-The passages will be drawn from the US and World Literature, History/Social Studies and Science.
+The passages drawn from the US and World Literature, History/Social Studies and Science.
 You are expected to read the passage carefully and answer the questions properly in a way as expected or asked in the questions.

 The questions asked in this section are generally of three types, i.e Factual questions based directly or indirectly on the main idea of the passage, Rhetoric questions that will ask you to discuss the meaning, style or tone conveyed in the passage and the Synthesis questions that will ask you to draw a conclusion or connection between given passages, graphics, charts or tables.

 The Writing and Language section of the SAT is 35 minutes long and comprises of 44 multiple choice questions based on 4 passages.
 This section focuses on your ability to analyze and edit the content of the passage, which means you will have to correct grammar and make changes in the passage.
 You are asked to edit/rectify errors in sentences within the passage, identify sentences that correct the misinterpretation of a graphical data, select sentences that sharpen an argument or add a relevant supporting detail.